+FINE ANULLANDO LEVATO DE TENE.
 FINIUM REGUNDORUM ACTIO.
-In the civil law, action for regulating boundaries.
-The name of an action which lay between those who had lands bordering on each other, to settle disputed boundaries.
-Mackeld.Rom.Law, § 499.
+In the MENTO QUOD FUIT DE ANTIQUO DOMI- civil law.
+Action for regulating boundaries.
+NICO.
+An abolished writ for disannulling a The name of an action which lay between those who had lands bordering on each other, to settle disputed boundaries.
+Mackeld.
+Rom.
+Law. § 499.

 FINORS.
-Those that purify gold and silver, and part them1 by fire and water from coarser metals; and therefore, in the statute of 4 Hen.
+Those that purify gold and silver, and part them by fire and water from coarser metals; and therefore, in the statute of 4 Hen.
 VII. c.
 2, they are also called "parters."
 Termes de la Ley.

 FIRDFARE.
 Sax.
-In old English law, a summoning forth to a military expedition, (indictio ad profectionem militarem.)
+In old English law.
+A summoning forth to a military expedition, (indictio ad profectionem militarem.)
 Spelman.